MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_L12_Azure_Deployments_Using_Resource_Manager_Templates.md

        ```bash
        az group create --name az400m06l15-RG --location $LOCATION
        ```

        ```bash
+       az deployment group what-if --name az400m06l15deployment --resource-group az400m06l15-RG --template-file main.bicep
+       ```

+7. When prompted to provide the value for 'adminUsername', type **Student** and press the **Enter** key.
+8. When prompted to provide the value for 'adminPassword', type **Pa55w.rd1234** and press the **Enter** key.
+(Password typing will not be shown)
+9. Review the result of this command which validates your deployment and let's you know if there is any errors in your templates.
+This is very valuable especially when deploying templates with many resources and in business critical cloud environments.

+10. From a **Bash** session in the Cloud Shell pane, run the following to perform a deployment by using a newly uploaded template:

+       ```bash
        az deployment group create --name az400m06l15deployment --resource-group az400m06l15-RG --template-file main.bicep